 - 1/8 teaspoon cayenne pepper

-Arrange zucchini on a non-stick cookie sheet and lightly mist with a non-stick cooking spray.
-We use Misto Olive Oil Sprayer.
-Or, place zucchini on a wire rack sprayed with non-stick cooking spray.
+- Arrange zucchini on a non-stick cookie sheet and lightly mist with a non-stick cooking spray.

-Easily access the Skinny Ms. recipes you love the most– those that deliver mouth-watering tastes AND the nutrition you’re looking with The Skinny Ms. Recipe Collection.
+We made it easy to access your favorite Skinny Ms. recipes – the ones you love the most.
+These recipes deliver mouth-watering tastes AND all of the nutrition you’re looking for.
+Check out our The Skinny Ms. Recipe Collection.